 More often than not, it’s the little moments that make culture.
 Inevitably, we are each contributing to the organizations in which we serve, the only question is: in what way?
 We are either building them up to live out their declared purpose or we are undermining it.
 That choice is ours.

 The ongoing challenge, of course, is to help transformative embodiment of an organization’s purpose to become successional – so that it is not extinguished when the Grant Tudors of the world move on to other things.
-Doing that will require courage and humility, and a fair helping of other virtues we’ll talk more about in the coming weeks.
+Doing that will require courage and humility, and a fair helping of other virtues we’ll talk more about in the coming chapters.